 Wicked White 3.5/5 | Wicked Reunion 4/5 | Wicked Love 3/5

 This book was a refreshing take on the rockstar world.
 I really like that it humanizes celebrities and reminds readers that they are people too.
 I enjoyed watching Ace and Iris grow together and grow up throughout the novel.
 And while I didn’t find the drama to be anything scandalously juicy, it still kept my interest the entire time.
-I’m definitely going to bump up Valentine’s other series on my TBR list and keep an eye out for the sequel.

 Read if You Like: celebrities finding love, nice guy celebrities, don’t want over the top dramatics